The neuroscientific study of meditation

 Visual Guided Meditations

-In Quantum Hypnotherapy, through my clients quantum selves, we are given consistent advice to meditate as a way to help overcome challenges.
+In Quantum Hypnotherapy, through my clients quantum selves, we are given consistent advice to meditate as a way to help overcome challenges, feel balanced and have an improved view of the world.

 The first five meditations in the Module Align which are available on this web site are free.